ajnsit/prank/guide/src/getting-started/installation.md

 # Installation

-`trunk` is a standard Rust command line tool and can be installed using standard Rust tooling (`cargo`), by downloading a pre-compiled binary, or through some distribution packagers.
+`prank` is a standard Rust command line tool and can be installed using standard Rust tooling (`spago`), by downloading a pre-compiled binary, or through some distribution packagers.

 ## Installing from source

-As `trunk` uses a standard Rust build and release process, you can install `trunk` just the "standard way".
+As `prank` uses a standard Rust build and release process, you can install `prank` just the "standard way".
 The following sections will give some examples.

-`trunk` supports a build time features, they are:
+`prank` supports a build time features, they are:

 <dl>
 <dt><code>rustls</code> (default)</dt><dd>Use rustls for client and server sockets</dd>